4 Ways To Measure Sales Targets In Salesforce

 2. Forecasts tab.

-3. Lightning Home Page Performance Chart.
+3. The Lightning Home Page Performance Chart.

 4. GSP Target Tracker.

-Collectively, the options provide salespeople and managers with different levels of information and target tracking experience.
+These options provide salespeople and managers with different levels of information and target tracking experience.

 Bottom line: